cms-opendata-workshop/workshop-lesson-id-selection/_episodes/02-leptonsel.md

 The first event selection requirement should be a set of triggers.
 In fact, we have made a hidden trigger selection by analyzing the
 "TauPlusX" datasets!
 Only events passing some tau-related trigger will enter our data files.

-In the `MinimalSelection` function we will filter events by requiring they fire a tau + muon trigger -- this means we are choosing to search for events in which one of the tau leptons decayed to a muon.
+In the `MinimalSelection` function we will filter events by requiring they fire a hadronic tau + muon trigger -- this means we are choosing to search for events in which one of the tau leptons decayed to a muon and the other decayed to hadrons.
 We will certainly reject signal events based on this requirement, but narrowing the final state makes the relevant background processes more clear and simplifies the search procedure.

 ~~~